leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 ^C4 packets captured
 ```

-Neat, so `4c:24:57:ab:ed:84` is making the ARP request, so let's forge a response, saying that we are that host!
+Neat, `4c:24:57:ab:ed:84` is making the ARP request, so let's forge a response, saying that we are that host!
 This is where the `arp_resp.py` script given to us in the `scripts/` directory will be handy.
 The parts we need to complete are clearly marked too.
 Now, an ARP packet actually contains a number of fields.
 You could view the pcaps in Wireshark (or Cloudshark like the hints had), or, since we're receiving a new ARP request every second, we can use scapy to capture a packet and then just copy out the relevant fields from there.
 The provided script actually has all the code we need too!

 ```text
 >>> from scapy.all import *